Business

 What Is A Nonprofit Organization?

-According to USA.gov, a nonprofit organization is an entity that commonly performs some type of public or community benefit without the purpose of making a profit.
-Any profit they generate must be retained or reinvested back into the organization.
+According to USA.gov, a nonprofit organization is an entity that serves the public or community benefit without the goal of generating profit.
+Any revenue generated must be retained or reinvested directly back into the organization’s mission.

-The IRS recognizes several types of nonprofits organizations:
+The IRS recognizes several distinct types of nonprofit organizations:

 • Charitable or religious organizations